-With its ribbed vaults in an orange-reddish hue, the Hall of Pillars is considered the Town Hall's most attractive room.
-The hall, with its soaring, nine-metre ceiling painted to resemble Siena's Palazzo Publicco - once housed the library used by the municipal assembly.
-Three rows of columns featuring 26 pillars support the imposing vaulted ceiling.
+Hall's most beautiful room.
+The hall, which is painted to resembled Siena's Palazzo Pubblico, once housed the city government's library.
+The nine-meter ceiling is supported by three rows of pillars and columns.
 The structural elements of the hall are reminiscent of a Gothic cathedral.
 Following its destruction in the Second World War, the hall was rebuilt in a less ornate style.
-This is where the GDR awarded its Medals of Merit and the 'Banner of Labour' order.
+This is where the GDR awarded its Medals of Merit and the 'Banner of Labor' order.
 Nowadays, the Hall of Pillars is used for ceremonial activities, exhibitions, and weddings.

-The Hall of Arms, which measures around 280 square metres in size, was once the venue for city council meetings; today, it is primarily used for receptions for guests of state, and for official ceremonies.
-The floor and the door frames are made from red Thuringian marble, while the walls are adorned with painted scagliola.
-The hall takes its name from the coats of arms of Berlin and all its boroughs shown in their historical versions, which were designed by Heinrich List.
-This composition is a reference to the formation of the municipality of Greater Berlin in 1920.
-All coats of arms of Berlin's 23 former boroughs, along with Berlin's coat of arms as a 24th element, are shown.
+The Hall of Arms, which measures around 280 square meters in size, was once the venue for city council meetings; today, it is primarily used for state receptions and official ceremonies.
+The floor and the door frames are made from red Thuringian marble, while the walls are adorned with painted stucco trim.

+view of the coats of arms at one end of the Hall of Arms

+The hall takes its name from the windows featuring historical versions of the coats of arms of Berlin, with the typical bear, and of the 23 boroughs incorporated as the municipality of Greater Berlin in 1920.
+The windows were designed by Heinrich List.

-The Main Hall is, at 30 metres in length and 18 metres in width and featuring arched windows extending to 6.90 metres in height, the Town Hall's largest room.
+At 30 meters in length and 18 meters in width, the Main Hall is the Town Hall's largest room.
+Its arched windows are 6.90 meters high.
 It was planned as a venue for festivities from the very beginning.
 This is also where East Berlin's city council convened until 1990.
-The monumental painting, 'The Berlin Congress of 1878', which the court artist Anton von Werner produced for the city of Berlin, once again adorns the wall at one end of the room, as it did from 1881 to 1945.
+The monumental painting 'The Berlin Congress of 1878,' which the court artist Anton von Werner produced for the city of Berlin, once again adorns the wall at one end of the room, as it did from 1881 to 1945.

 Not all of the rooms in the Town Hall are accessible to the public: Berlin's state government holds its weekly session in the Senate Meeting Room every Tuesday.
-The Governing Mayor works in her office, where she meets with guests and discusses policy.
-The Louise Schroeder Conference Room is the scene of negotiations for coalition agreements and conferences, among other events.
+The Governing Mayor works in his office, where he meets with guests and discusses policy.
+The Louise Schroeder Conference Room is the scene of conferences and negotiations for coalition agreements, among other events.

-The Senate Meeting Room
+The Senate Meetina Room